 A Quick Look at the Peloton Row

 Like other Peloton equipment, the Row sports a large (23.8-inch) touchscreen display with optimized graphics.
-On-screen, exercisers can see a community leaderboard and rowing metrics like distance, pace, stroke rate, and calories burned while streaming on-demand rowing workouts and live classes.
+On screen, exercisers can see a community leaderboard and rowing metrics like distance, pace, stroke rate, and calories burned while streaming on-demand rowing workouts and live classes.

-Although we haven’t had the opportunity to do any hands-on workouts with the Peloton Row just yet, we’re going to take an in-depth first look at this new at-home cardio machine by analyzing its specifications and our robust experience with other indoor rowing machines.
+Although we haven’t had the opportunity to do any hands-on workouts with the Peloton Row just yet, we’re going to take an in-depth look at this at-home cardio machine by analyzing its specifications and our robust experience with other indoor rowing machines.

 My Tips